ribice/kiss/README.md

-enableSocial = true # Adds OpenGraph and Twitter cards homeTitle = "" # Title for home page poweredby = true # Adds powered by hugo and kiss below Copyright
+enableSocial = true # Adds OpenGraph and Twitter cards homeTitle = "" # Title for home page poweredby = true # Adds powered by hugo and kiss below Copyright related = true # Includes related articles at the bottom of the article

 [params.opengraph.facebook]
 admins = [] # array of Facebook IDs